Rashid-Ahmed/Dialogue-Classification/README.md

 Run a client that connects to the server (the IP and port can be set from the config file).
 A sample client is given to get started.

+To train the model from scratch run training.py with custom hyperparameters

 ## Epistemic Dimension
 The epistemic dimension of the chat messages includes parent's attribution, teacher's attribution, self attribution, re attribution and attribution cause.